Juneau, Alaska: Government and politics

 The City and Borough of Juneau operates under a council–manager form of government.
-The mayor is the titular head of the city, is the presiding officer (or chair) of the Juneau Assembly (council), and is one of three members of that body elected at-large, or areawide.
-The remaining six members are elected by single-member districts: two districts have been defined by the Assembly, as of its last redistricting in 2003:
+The mayor is the titular head of the city, the presiding officer (or chair) of the Juneau Assembly (council), and is one of three members of the body which is elected at-large, or areawide.
+The other six members are elected by single-member districts: as of the last redistricting by the Assembly in 2003 there are two districts: